sixslimemc/loggr__legacy1/README.md

 The `time` and `subtick_order` of the log entry are calculated automatically.

 It is recommended that **\<message\>** be a structured object, however it is not required to be. \
-*This is based in the assumption that your log entry will be stored and queried.*
+*This is based in the assumption that logs will be stored and queried.*

 ### Providing Implementation
 When a log entry is sent, it is stored in NBT storage `loggr:hook -> on_log[-1].info.entry` and `#loggr:hook/on_log` is executed. \